Togohogo1-Archive/joshgone-music/docs/jgmusic.md

 ## Loading and Unloading in Detail

 The bot was designed to be reloadable for ease of development.
 However loading and unloading when the bot is running may cause unexpected behaviour at times.
+Loading and unloading is only explained in terms of the scope of the music advancement process.

 When unloading with `;unload music`, a special function `cog_unload`